doonze/EmbyUpdate/README.md

 # EmbyUpdate
 A python script for automatically updating Emby Server to the latest version on Linux distros.

-# BETA has been merged with MASTER.
-See the release downloads themselves for instruction for older versions (3.6 and before).
-Once I get beta fully tested I will update the instructions below for the new version.
-Much has changed.
-Biggest thing to note here is you will need to have at least python version 3.6 (but you'll have to download dataclasses to use it).
-Full support is only for Python versions 3.7+.
-Tested on 3.9.

-### The current master version is a fully working stand alone and can be cloned and ran as is.
-I just need to do some testing for upgrades from previous versions before I make a beta release.
-Once that testing is done, I'll make a new master release and update this readme.
+# Version 4.1+ is a whole new animal.
+* Requires Python 3.6+ (must install dataclasses to use on 3.6 however)
+* Converted from a config.ini file to SQLite DB as a config manager
+* I've Tested the updates from the old system installs, to the new, 9 ways from Sunday.
+If I break your install, sorry.
+Best to just install 4.11+ manually and set it all up again if you're broken after the update.
+I really tried to test everything the best I could
+* Now talks to the server if it's running to get what version it's on
+* Will update and rerun itself to run with new changes instantly
+* Lot's more... oh so much more.
+Too much to list.

+# How to install

-* Backup your server before doing anything!!
+1. Backup your server before doing anything!!
 Install the Emby backup/restore plugin and get a good backup!
-* It's possible to loose your settings if you are switching from a repo version to the standalone version this script installs.
+2. It's possible to loose your settings if you are switching from a repo version to the standalone version this script installs.
 So make sure you have that backup!
-* If switching from repo version make sure you uninstall the repo version first (apt remove emby-server or your disto's process) or your next distro repo upgrade could switch you back to repo version.
+3. If switching from repo version make sure you uninstall the repo version first (apt remove emby-server or your disto's process) or your next distro repo upgrade could switch you back to repo version.
 MAKE SURE YOU HAVE A BACKUP!!
+4. Must use sudo to run the script as it calls system commands to install Emby Server.
+You can't manually install Emby without root privlages, and my app can't either
+5. Best install path: Go to releases and find the most recent Stable version (will be the top one that says Stable).
+Download the desired archive file under sources.
+Unzip somewhere handy.
+      - Alt install path: Clone or download the master branch.
+I don't suggest this as I sometimes am working on things in master and can't promise 100% stablility.
+I'll try my best tho.
+7. Once installed run the embyupdate.py file ```sudo ./embyupdate.py``` or ```sudo python3 embyupdate.py``` or the like.
+However you have your system setup.
+8. The app guides you throught the rest, step by step.

+More info on installing in the wiki here: [Install Instructions](https://github.com/doonze/EmbyUpdate/wiki/Initial-install-and-setup)

-### Prerequisites
+# Prerequisites

 For Debian and it's derivatives all you need is:
 ```